russelsantos19/100-days-of-code/r1-log.md

 ### R1D11
 Today, I converted my project to SFC(Single File Component).
 It gives me a hard time and I encountered a lot of errors.
 I want to use a vue-router to navigate in my components.

+### R1D11
+Today I take a break and I just give an hour in fixing errors in my code.
+Fixing some unknown errors is really time-consuming but today I see the error.